 The Sea Pines Forest Preserve is a wonderful place to observe them in their natural environment.
 Depending on the time of year, you can see these animals basking in the sun or cooling their body temperature in one of Sea Pines Forest Preserve’s lagoons.

-Native to the Island, alligators are often seen, but they can be elusive during the heat of summer and the cold of winter.
-Alligators will go into a semi-hibernation period during the coldest months of the year, only emerging on the sporadic warm days we receive due to Hilton Head Island’s temperate climate.
+Native to the Island, alligators are plentiful, but they can be elusive during the heat of summer and the cold of winter.
+Alligators will go into a semi-hibernation period during the coldest months of the year, only emerging from the lagoons on the sporadic warm days we receive due to Hilton Head Island’s temperate climate.
 When this happens, they bask on the banks of lagoons, soaking up the sun’s warmth.

 An alligator’s diet consists of fish, birds, and turtles.
 However, they are scavengers and will eat anything they can find, even something dead and decaying!
-Because alligators have high levels of stomach acid, they can eat food that other animals, such as humans, find fouled or contaminated.
+Because alligators have high levels of stomach acid, they can eat food that other animals find foul.
 This extraordinary adaptation is a critical aspect of survival for these animals.

 The American Alligator is a precious natural resource that at one time was considered rare and endangered.
-Due to conservation efforts and education of the humans that share the same ecosystem and environment, alligators have experienced a rise in numbers and are no longer considered threatened.
-They are a resource worth protecting and, we as humans, should work in harmony with the alligators to ensure their survival for generations to come.
+Conservation efforts and education have helped humans share the ecosystem and environment.
+Alligators have experienced a rise in numbers and are no longer considered threatened.
+They are a resource worth protecting.
+We as humans, should work in harmony with the alligators to ensure their survival for generations to come.

 To make reservations for the Alligator and Wildlife Tour or the Wine & Cheese Sunset Alligator Tour, please call H2O Sports in Harbour Town at 843-671-4386.
 For details on other water activities offered by H2O Sports, visit www.h2osports.com.